 #20 Moreover, the town of Sevan itself was probably the worst place we have been in Armenia!
 Felt completely abandoned and with nothing to do… I would suggest visiting the lake as a stopover on a road trip, but nothing more!

 #21 Armenia is the place to go if you want to see unique monasteries in a beautiful setting, usually hidden away in the Mountains.
 The most interesting we visited were Noravank, Tatev, and Geghard.
-Khor Virap isn’t that impressive by itself, but the view to Ararat is incredible!
+Khor Virap isn’t that impressive by itself, but the view of Ararat is incredible!
 We also went to Etchmiadzin, which is supposedly the first cathedral ever built (between 301-303)!

 Do you prefer traveling as a group?
 Search for the perfect tour with tour Radar.